Education for Kids

 Materials for Caregivers

 - Parent’s Guide to Safe Bicycling

 - How to use a balance bike to teach a child how to ride on two wheels

-We have an entire page of resources for teachers using Bike Smart - here is a list of materials teachers can use to enrich and inform their Bike Smart teaching.
+We have an entire page of resources for teachers using Safe Routes to School and/or Bike Smart/Walk Smart - here is a list of materials teachers can use to enrich and inform their teaching.